Hello there! I’m so glad you stopped by. I’m Amy, and I know how possible it is to create a high-quality life on a low budget.

 I love living the simple life as much as I love writing about it.
 That is why, in the summer of 2012, I decided to drop the business side of blogging.

 After I founded my blog in 2009, I gradually earned recognition, and eventually, a little money.
-For one and a half years, I was a regular contributor to Discovery’s new family and lifestyle website, Parentables, and I wrote about saving money for Babble and Buttoned Up.
+For one and a half years, I was a regular contributor to Discovery’s family and lifestyle website, Parentables, and I wrote about saving money for Babble and Buttoned Up.
 I also hosted a spin-off video series for TLC.com called Frugal Mama Makeover and was featured in The Washington Post.

 I’m a Late Bloomer